simoneeejw/CW2025/README.md

 - **Spawn Position Errors**: Pieces appeared in the middle of the board instead of the top due to incorrect offset initialization.
 Corrected by setting spawn position to row 0, column 4, restoring proper Tetris mechanics.

-- **Property Binding Failures**: "Bound value cannot be set" errors in multiplayer mode due to improper JavaFX property usage.
-Resolved by using Bindings.concat() and separate IntegerProperty instances for each player's stats.

 - **Window Sizing Inconsistencies**: Jarring transitions between menu and game due to varying window dimensions.
-Standardized all windows to consistent sizes (820x700px for main/multiplayer, 450x720px for single player) with proper constraints.
+Standardized all windows to consistent sizes (450x720px for single player) with proper constraints.

 - **Audio Loading Delays**: Background music caused startup delays due to repeated Media instantiation.
 Optimized by preloading Media objects once and reusing them.